 - Identify the location and extent of each hazard.

-- Determine how it would evolve over time.
+- Determine how it will evolve over time.

 - Establish communication and coordination between agencies, responder teams, and the public.

-- Initiate emergency evacuation plans by pre-established zones.
+- Initiate emergency evacuation plans in pre-established zones.

-- Notify the public of evacuation zones, orders and routes, road closures, shelter locations for people, pets and livestock, and resource locations like sandbag fill stations, debris drop-off, and cooling stations.
+- Notify the public of evacuation zones, orders and routes, road closures, shelter locations for people, pets and livestock, and resource locations like sandbag fill stations, debris drop-offs, and cooling stations.